ashwin-mittal/Protocol-for-File-Transfer/README.md

 ```

 ## Note
-In the implementation, I am using **12345** as the default port on which the server is listening, but if you want to change, you can change it in the **server.c** file.
+In the implementation, I am using **12345** as the default port on which the server is listening, but if you want to change, you can change it in the **server.cc** file.